-The Year 9 Personal and Social Learning program is a comprehensive program that aims to help develop the individual student to that student's full potential.
+The Pre Senior School Personal and Social Learning program is a comprehensive program that aims to help develop the individual student's full potential.
 The program looks at wellbeing, academic, personal and social issues.
 The mentor takes on a pastoral role at all times with his or her students.